Sphereon-Opensource/PEX/README.md

 **For more detailed difference between v1 and v2 please read the From V1 to V2 section**.

-Creates the corresponding Presentation Submission object to be included in the Verifiable Presentation response, which maps the submitted credentials to the requested inputs in the `presentationDefinition` input parameter.
+Creates the corresponding IPresentation Submission object to be included in the Verifiable IPresentation response, which maps the submitted credentials to the requested inputs in the `presentationDefinition` input parameter.

 #### presentationFromV1 Parameters